Learning to Better Search with Language Models via Guided Reinforced Self-Training: Implementation details

-We construct the dataset following the procedure outlined in \citet{gandhi2024stream}.
-First, we split the set of target numbers into 90\% for training and 10\% for testing.
-We create 500,000 training problems from the training target numbers and generate search trajectories using two types of heuristic-guided symbolic search algorithms: \begin{itemize} \item \textbf{DFS}: This algorithm explores nodes in increasing order of heuristic values in a depth-first manner, visiting only those with heuristic values below the target number. \item \textbf{BFS}-$b$: This algorithm explores nodes in increasing order of heuristic values in a breadth-first manner, visiting only the $b$ child nodes with the smallest heuristic values for each node.
-The breadth limit $b$ is chosen from 1 to 5. \end{itemize} We employ two types of heuristic functions in conjunction with these search algorithms: \begin{itemize} \item \textbf{Sum}: This heuristic calculates the sum of the differences between each input number and the target number. \item \textbf{Multiply}: This heuristic calculates the sum of the smallest difference between each input number and a factor of the target number. \end{itemize} Finally, we create 10,000 test problems for each of two different target types: \begin{itemize} \item \textbf{Seen}: These problems use the same target numbers as in the training data but with different input numbers. \item \textbf{Unseen}: These problems use the held-out target numbers for testing. \end{itemize}
+We construct the dataset following the procedure of \citet{gandhi2024stream}.
+We use target numbers ranging from 10 to 100 and split them into 90\% for training and 10\% for testing.
+We generate 500K examples from the training target number and obtain search trajectories using two heuristic-guided symbolic search algorithms: \begin{itemize} \item \textbf{DFS}: Performs depth-first exploration in increasing order of heuristic values, considering only nodes with heuristic values below the target number. \item \textbf{BFS}-$b$: Performs breadth-first exploration in increasing order of heuristic values, visiting only the $b$ child nodes with the smallest heuristic values for each node.
+The breadth limit $b$ is set between 1 and 5. \end{itemize} We employ two heuristic functions in conjunction with the search algorithms described above: \begin{itemize} \item \textbf{Sum}: Computes total difference between each input number and the target number. \item \textbf{Multiply}: Computes the sum of the minimum differences between each input number and any factor of the target number. \end{itemize}

-For constructing the dataset, we use the official code provided by \citet{gandhi2024stream}.
-However, we identify several critical issues in the original implementation and make the following modifications:

-\begin{itemize} \item The original code includes lines for exploring leaf nodes in BFS trajectories but omits them in DFS trajectories (lines 12-13 in \Cref{fig:bfs_path}).
-Exploring leaf nodes is unnecessary because they are evaluated right after generation (lines 10-11 in \Cref{fig:bfs_path}).
-We modify the code to eliminate this redundancy and ensure consistency with the DFS trajectories. \item The original code erroneously generates optimal paths when the input contains duplicates, removing all instances of a duplicate from the input even if only one is needed for arithmetic operations (line 2 in \Cref{fig:optimal_path}).
-We modify the code to correctly handle duplicates. \end{itemize}